n8n-io/n8n-docs/docs/reference/scaling-n8n.md

 ### Start Redis

-To run Redis in a docker container, follow the instructions mentioned below.
+To run Redis in a Docker container, follow the instructions mentioned below.

 1. Run the following command to start a Redis instance.